ruslanmv/Learning-Git/README.md

 - git add: Add changes from working directory to staging area
 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
+- git log: Show history of project commits
+## Commit messages

+Default editor is vim( this cab be changed)
+- 'i' to enter *insert* mode
+- Type commit message
+- 'Esc'-> ':wq' -> 'Enter' to write message and quit Or use 'git commit -m' " <Message>"
+- First line should be clear, acccurate and concise
+- Use proper spelling, grammar, and punctuation
+- Don't end with a '.'

+For more advice, see: https://chris.beams.io/posts/git-commit/